Quick start

 - Open the Take-Home-Paycheck Calculator.

-- Use the first example, "Biweekly salary: $78,000 salary over 26 paychecks", if you want to see a filled-out estimate before entering your own values.
+- Use the first example, "Biweekly salary: $78,000 salary, 26 paychecks, $120 pretax each", if you want to see a filled-out estimate before entering your own values.

 Best uses

-- Estimate take-home pay before accepting a salary.
+- Estimate take-home pay before accepting a salary or changing jobs.

-- Compare weekly, biweekly, semimonthly, and monthly pay schedules.
+- Compare weekly, biweekly, semimonthly, and monthly pay schedules without changing annual salary.

-- Include simple pretax deductions and estimated tax percentages.
+- Include simple pretax deductions and your own federal, state, and local withholding percentages.

 What this calculator is for

-Good fit examples: Estimate take-home pay before accepting a salary.
-Compare weekly, biweekly, semimonthly, and monthly pay schedules.
+Good fit examples: Estimate take-home pay before accepting a salary or changing jobs.
+Compare weekly, biweekly, semimonthly, and monthly pay schedules without changing annual salary.

 What to enter